Ascendonanus: Skeleton

-Ascendonanus differs notably from other varanopids in its elongated trunk section, with 34 to 37 presacral vertebrae compared to 26 in most synapsids.
+Ascendonanus differs notably from known varanopids in its elongated trunk section, with 34 to 37 presacral vertebrae compared to 26 in most synapsids.
 It has a dense set of thin belly ribs or gastralia along the underside.
-The full length of its tail is not known based on current fossils, but it was longer than in other described varanopids and would have helped with balance in climbing, similar to some tree-living lizards with very long tails.
+The full length of its tail is not known based on current fossils, but it was longer than in any described varanopids and would have helped with balance in climbing, similar to some tree-living lizards with very long tails.
 It is unknown whether the distal part of the tail was prehensile.

 Limbs

 The forelimbs are almost as long as the hindlimbs, but both pairs of legs are very short compared to the length of the trunk.
 The elements of the feet are enlarged, with elongated and slender digits.
-Distinct from other varanopids, the claws on Ascendonanus have a very strong curvature.
+Distinct from described varanopids, the claws on Ascendonanus have a very strong curvature.
 The curved claws and the size and shape of the feet, including a longer fourth digit on the manus and on the pes, indicate Ascendonanus would have been a "clinging" climber rather than a "grasping" climber.

 Skin and scales

 The specimens show a regular scale pattern over their bodies, similar to living squamates and archosaurs, suggesting dry, scaly skin was present in the earliest amniotes before the split into synapsids and sauropsids (reptiles) during the Carboniferous Period.
+The recently discovered body impressions of resting synapsid sphenacodonts from the Early Permian of Germany that were preserved in mud show a scaly epidermis on the belly, and on the underside of the forelimbs and the tail.
+Given the ichnogenus name Bromackerichnus in 2025, the fossil body impressions are thought to have been made by Dimetrodon teutonis or a closely related "pelycosaur" synapsid, supporting the idea that early synapsids in general had a scaly body covering similar to reptiles.

 Some synapsid groups later developed bare, glandular skin, eventually with hair and whiskers that became characteristics of mammals.

-Unlike some varanopids (such as Archaeovenator and Microvaranops), Ascendonanus does not have dorsal osteoderms on its upper trunk section along the back.
+Unlike a number of known varanopids (such as Archaeovenator and Microvaranops), Ascendonanus does not have dorsal osteoderms on its upper trunk section along the back.
 However, the middle part of the tail has a covering of small scutes that continues to where the end of the tail is missing in all current specimens.
 The body outlines preserved show that Ascendonanus had a plump neck and muscular thighs (although the femur bone itself is relatively thin) on its short hindlimbs, while the trunk and the forelimbs are relatively slender.

+Phylogeny

+Ascendonanus was placed in the Varanopidae, in a basal position as sister species of Apsisaurus by the original authors in 2018.
+In 2025, Jenkins et al. revised the phylogeny of stem reptiles based on synchrotron data and an expansive phylogenetic dataset.
+The researchers recognized most identified varanopids as members of the Synapsida but recovered Ascendonanus as a member of the reptile group Neoreptilia, in a clade also containing Cabarzia (also formerly identified as a varanopid) and Orovenator.